Elevator Constructor Apprentice FAQ

 - How do I find out my EIAT results?

-Your Elevator Industry Aptitude Test results will be mailed to you.
+You will be notified whether you passed or failed the Elevator Industry Aptitude Test.
 If you have received a passing score you will also receive instructions for the next steps to take to continue the recruitment process.

 - What happens if I fail the EIAT?